Author

 The spawn gets all the attention, but the post-spawn panfish bite in May and June is when bluegill, crappie, and yellow perch are most catchable, most abundant, and most fun to fish with the whole family.
 Here's where they go after the spawn and how to keep catching them.

-Carp are in almost every lake, river, and reservoir in the US — they're massive, powerful, and almost nobody fishes for them.
+Carp are in almost every lake, river, and reservoir in the US.
+They're massive, powerful, and almost nobody fishes for them.
 May is the best month to start, when spawning fish move into the shallows and sight-fishing becomes possible.
 Here's everything you need to know.

 When summer heat pushes daytime bass deep and lethargic, night fishing unlocks a completely different game.
 Bass move shallow after dark, feed aggressively, and the competition thins out.
 Here's how to get started safely and catch fish on your first night out.

-Topwater bass fishing isn't just a summer thing — it's a temperature game.
+Topwater bass fishing isn't just a summer thing.
+It's a temperature game.
 Once you understand the water temp windows and which lures match each phase, you can throw surface baits from May through October and know exactly what to expect.

 The best summer bass lures for 2026 boil down to four picks across topwater, prop baits, and vibrating jigs.
 Here's what's new, what still dominates, and when to throw each one from June through September.

-The walleye opener is a Midwest rite of passage — but for beginners, it can feel overwhelming.
+The walleye opener is a Midwest rite of passage, but for beginners it can feel overwhelming.
 Here's exactly where to go, what to use, and when to be on the water so your first May opener is a success.

-Spring crappie fishing tips from ice-out through the spawn — learn the temperature windows, best locations, top lures, and proven techniques to put more slabs in the net this season.
+Spring crappie fishing tips from ice-out through the spawn: learn the temperature windows, best locations, top lures, and proven techniques to put more slabs in the net this season.

 The best insulated fish bag for kayak fishing fits your tank well, keeps fish cold for hours, and doubles as a walk-in bag for bank anglers.
-Here are 5 bags I'd actually buy in 2026 — from a $50 compact kayak bag to a $230 charter-grade beast.
+Here are 5 bags I'd actually buy in 2026, from a $50 compact kayak bag to a $230 charter-grade beast.

-The spring striped bass migration is the East Coast's most reliable fishing event — if you know where to be and when.
+The spring striped bass migration is the East Coast's most reliable fishing event, if you know where to be and when.
 This calendar-based guide tracks stripers week by week from the Chesapeake to New England, with the right lures at every stop.

-Glide bait bass fishing looks intimidating — big baits, specialty gear, steep price tags.
+Glide bait bass fishing looks intimidating: big baits, specialty gear, steep price tags.
 But it doesn't have to be.
 Here's everything a beginner needs to know about starter sizes, simple gear setup, slow-retrieve technique, and why spring is the best time to throw one for a personal-best largemouth.

 The best ultralight spinning reel for trout and panfish under $100 balances featherweight feel with enough drag finesse to handle 2-lb tippet and 1/32-oz jigs.
-Five reels tested across five price tiers, from $35 to $85.
+Five reels across five price tiers, from $35 to $85.

 Inshore saltwater fishing tips 2026: reset your approach with tide-based positioning, forward-facing sonar on kayaks and skiffs, and catch logging that reveals repeatable patterns.

 You don't need a boat to have a great spring fishing season.
-This species-specific bank fishing guide covers the best tactics for bass, panfish, and trout from shore — including the casting angle change that can double your strikes overnight.
+This species-specific bank fishing guide covers the best tactics for bass, panfish, and trout from shore, including the casting angle change that can double your strikes overnight.

-Spring bluegill fishing is about more than finding beds — the real trophy window opens before the spawn even starts.
+Spring bluegill fishing is about more than finding beds.
+The real trophy window opens before the spawn even starts.
 Here's a temperature-driven phase guide to where bluegill stage from ice-out through active bedding, so you can target the biggest fish of the year.

 Spring smallmouth bass river fishing breaks down into three temperature-driven phases.
 Learn where fish hold and which lures work from ice-out in the low 40s all the way through pre-spawn staging at 55–65°F.

 Not sure which fishing line to use?
-This species- and technique-based guide breaks down when fluorocarbon vs monofilament vs braid wins — without brand bias.
+This species- and technique-based guide breaks down when fluorocarbon vs monofilament vs braid wins, without brand bias.

 This kayak fishing starter guide covers everything beginners need: hull selection, rigging for stability, electronics mounting including forward-facing sonar, safety gear, and how a fishing log helps you track productive drifts and anchor spots.